MediaComem/comem-archidep/ex/git-automated-deployment.md

 ```

 As you have already seen with GitHub, Git can communicate over SSH.
 This is not
-limited to GitHub: you can define a remote to an SSH URL on your own server.
-Add
+limited to GitHub: you can define a remote using an SSH URL that points to your
+own server.

-an [SSH remote][git-ssh-protocol] to the bare repository you created earlier
+Add an [SSH remote][git-ssh-protocol] to the bare repository you created earlier
 (replace `john_doe` with your username and `W.X.Y.Z` with your server's IP
 address):